wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * v1.6 was led by a CoreOS developer
    * v1.7 was led by a Googler
    * v1.8 is led by <a target="_blank" href="https://www.linkedin.com/in/jaicesinger/">Jaice Singer DuMars</a> (<a target="_blank" href="https://twitter.com/jaicesd">@jaicesd</a>) after Microsoft joined the CNCF July 2017 <a target="_blank" href="https://twitter.com/jaydumars?lang=en">VIDEO</a>
-   * v1.19 is the current version.
+   * v1.22 was the current version at Sep 2021.
    <br /><br />

 Kubernetes is often abbreviated as <strong>k8s</strong> (pronounced "kate"), with 8 replacing the number of characters between k and s.
 Thus, <a target="_blank" href="https://k8s.io/">https://k8s.io</a> redirects you to the <strong>home page for Kubernetes software</strong>: